-PLUMBING

-SYSTEM The building is on a public water supply system.
-The building is connected to the is used for the drain, waste and vent pipes.
+PLUMBING SPECIFICATIONS SYSTEM The building is on a public water supply system.
+The building is connected to the municipal sewer system.
+Copper tubing is used for the water supply piping.
+ABS plastic is used for the drain, waste and vent pipes.